 It’s a close call but I would have preferred to see Larissa Muldoon start at scrum half as

-I think “Larry” is fractionally quicker at getting the ball away and Tania Rosser could have a decisive impact coming on later in the game but as I said it’s a marginal call and at this level the game isn’t going to be won or lost by individual performances.
+I think “Lari” is fractionally quicker at getting the ball away and Tania Rosser could have a decisive impact coming on later in the game but as I said it’s a marginal call and at this level the game isn’t going to be won or lost by individual performances.

 The girls are going to have to rediscover their tremendous work ethic, that they so dramatically and uncharastically lost against England, and personally I’d like to see them open up a bit more, something they promised before the finals.
-The Canadians showed the way against the French but to date Ireland have failed to fully utilise their fantastic back three, struggling to find space out wide and leaving Briggs, Miller and Baxter toiling in areas with heavy traffic.
+The Canadians showed the way against the French but to date Ireland have failed to fully utilise their fantastic back three, struggling to find space out wide and leaving Niamh Briggs, Alison Miller and Ashleigh Baxter toiling in areas with heavy traffic.